 You’ve probably heard people talk about sulfates, and seen “sulfate-free” called out on shampoo and cosmetic labels.
 Did you ever wonder... what IS sulfate?
 And why is having a product labeled sulfate-free or SLS free such a big deal?
-Today we’re breaking down everything you need to know about sulfates, including the ever infamous sodium lauryl sulfate and sodium laureth sulfate (SLS).

-With the help of Dr. Joe (Cincotta), an award-winning product developer and our in-house WOW wizard of formulation, we’re breaking down everything you need to know about sulfate, including: what are sulfates in shampoo, what does sulfate do to your hair, and so much more.
+With the help of Dr. Joe (Cincotta), an award-winning product developer and our in-house WOW wizard of formulation, we’re breaking down everything you need to know about sulfate, including the ever infamous sodium lauryl sulfate and sodium laureth sulfate (SLS).

 WHAT IS SULFATE?

 Yes.
 Really.
 The sulfates that are found in so many shampoos were actually developed to wash your clothes.
 If you check the ingredient list on almost any commercial detergent, the first ingredient will be sulfate - likely sodium lauryl sulfate or sodium laureth sulfate.
-So what’s the deal?

 Then, in the 1940’s, scientists synthesized the first cleansers based on a chemical called sodium lauryl sulfate.
 This “sulfate” led to the first man-made detergent, and it was quickly adopted and used in a wide variety of household cleaning products.